the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 ## Testing in React

-Testing source code is essential to programming, and should be seen as a mandatory exercise for serious developers.
-We want to verify our source code's quality and functionality before using it in production.
+Testing source code is an essential part of programming, and should be seen as a mandatory exercise for serious developers.
+The goal is to verify our source code's quality and functionality before using it in production.
 The [testing pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) will serve as our guide.

 The testing pyramid includes end-to-end tests, integration tests, and unit tests.
-Unit tests are used for small, isolated blocks of code, such as a single function or component.
-Integration tests help us figure out if these units work well together.
-An end-to-end test simulates a real-life scenario, such as the login of a user in a web application.
+Unit tests are for small, isolated blocks of code, such as a single function or component.
+Integration tests help us figure out how well these blocks of code work together.
+An end-to-end test simulates a real-life scenario, like a user logging into a web application.
 Unit tests are quick and easy to write and maintain; end-to-end tests are the opposite.

-We want to have many unit tests covering our functions and components.
-After that, we can use several integration tests to make sure the most important functions and components work together as expected.
-Finally, we may need a few end-to-end tests to simulate critical scenarios.
-In this learning experience, we will cover **unit and integration tests**, along with a component specific testing technique called **snapshot tests**. **E2E tests** will be part of the exercise.
+Many unit tests are required to cover all the functions and components in a working application, after which several integration tests make sure that the most important units work together.
+Finally, a few end-to-end tests to simulate critical user scenario.
+In this learning experience, we will cover **unit and integration tests**, in addition to a useful component-specific testing technique called **snapshot tests**. **E2E tests** will be part of the exercise.

-Since there are many testing libraries, it can be challenging to choose one as a beginner to React.
-We will use the most popular testing tools for React called [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/) (RTL).
-While Jest is a full-blown testing framework with test runner, test suites, test cases, and assertions, RTL is used for rendering React components, triggering events like mouse clicks, and selecting HTML elements from the DOM for performing assertions.
-In the next parts, we will explore both tools step by step from setup over unit testing to integration testing.
+Choosing a testing library can be a challenge for React beginners, as there are many similar options.
+To keep things simple, we'll employ the most popular tools: [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/) (RTL).
+Jest is a full-blown testing framework with test runners, test suites, test cases, and assertions.
+RTL is used for rendering React components, triggering events like mouse clicks, and selecting HTML elements from the DOM to perform assertions.
+We'll explore both tools step-by-step, from setup to unit testing to integration testing.

 ### Test Suites, Test Cases, and Assertions

-Jest offers you everything that's needed from a testing framework.
-In JavaScript, but also many other programming languages, it's common to use test suites and test cases.
-Whereas a test suite groups many test cases into one larger subject, a test case usually resembles only one test scenario.
-Let's see how this looks like with Jest in our *src/App.test.js* file:
+Test suites and test cases are commonly used in JavaScript and many other programming languages.
+A test suite groups the individual test cases into one larger subject.
+Let's see how this looks with Jest in our *src/App.test.js* file:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~